PolyPasswordHasher/PolyPasswordHasher/README.md

 <a name="hardtocompute"/>
 #### "How hard is it to crack passwords stored using this technique?"

-Suppose that you have three people who have random passwords that are randomly chosen and 6 characters long.
+Suppose that three people have random passwords that are each randomly chosen and 6 characters long.
 A typical laptop can crack those passwords in about 1 hour.

 If you take the same passwords and protect them with PolyPassHash, every computer on the planet working together cannot crack the password in 1 hour.
-In fact, it would every computer on the planet [longer than the universe is estimated to have existed](https://github.com/JustinCappos/PolyPassHash/blob/master/academic-writeup/paper.pdf).
+In fact, to search the key space, it would every computer on the planet [longer than the universe is estimated to have existed](https://github.com/JustinCappos/PolyPassHash/blob/master/academic-writeup/paper.pdf).

 <a name="thresholdless"/>
 #### "What about a service like Facebook or Gmail where anyone can register an account?"